AcademySoftwareFoundation/openexr/IlmBase/README.md

 e.g. ``/usr/local/include/OpenEXR``.

-Uisng IlmBase in Your Applications
+Using IlmBase in Your Applications
 ----------------------------------

 On systems with support for **pkg-config**, use ``pkg-config --cflags